 Our Cookies (first party cookies)

-You can use the browser that you are using to view this website to enable, disable or delete cookies.
-To do this, follow the instructions provided by your browser (usually located within the “Help”, “Tools” or “Edit” settings).
-Please note that if you set your browser to disable cookies, you may not be able to access secure areas of the Services and other parts of the Services may also not work properly.
+You can use the browser or device that you are using to view this website to enable, disable or delete cookies.
+To do this, follow the instructions provided by your device or browser (usually located within the “Help”, “Tools” or “Edit” settings).
+Please note that if you elect not to activate cookies, or set your browser to disable cookies, either immediately or at a later time, you may not be able to access secure areas of the Services and other parts of the Services may also not work properly or may be limited.

 Many browser manufacturers provide helpful information about cookie management, including, but not limited to:

 If you use a different browser, please refer to your browser’s documentation.
 You can also find out more information about how to change your browser cookie settings at www.allaboutcookies.org.

 Third Party Cookies

 Cookies that are placed on your device by a third party usually can be managed through your browser (as described above) or by checking the third party’s website for more information about cookie management and how to “opt-out” of receiving cookies from them.
 23andMe may not have the ability to manage or delete cookies or tracking technologies placed on your device by third parties.

 If you would like more information about cookies and targeted advertisements or to opt out of having this information used by companies that are part of the Network Advertising Initiative, please visit www.networkadvertising.org/choices or the Digital Advertising Alliance, please visit youradchoices.com/control.

 How to opt-out of analytics

 You may avoid web beacons by configuring your email reader or webmail to disable the functionality that enables remote images to load and by refraining from clicking on any links in email messages.